Why do I hate reading books? - A somewhat deep look into a simple matter

 What do I do if I hate reading, but I still have to read for work or studies?

-Even though the method above works, it is not a fix-it-all answer to jumpstart your passion for reading.
-You might just not have the time or the energy to put so much work into getting better at reading.
-If you need to read lots of texts for work or studies, you might not be really after learning to love reading, but realistically you just need to develop special reading skills like skimming and scanning for your professional or academic field, which will take additional time and effort to get a hang of.
+Even though the method above works, it is not a fix-it-all answer.
+You might just not have the time or the energy to put so much work into getting better at reading, so you can resolve your day-to-day issues, and it does not cover all situations.
+If you need to read lots of texts for work or studies, you might not be really after learning to love reading, but realistically you just need to develop special reading skills like skimming and scanning, which will take additional time and effort to get a hang of.

 Summing it up